MS cleared by police of any wrongdoing

 She had denied making false mileage claims and through a lawyer said she was “satisfied that any allegations in relation to impropriety surrounding expenses are entirely misconceived.”

+BBC Wales who broke the story said at the time it couldn't confirm the full context of the interchanges.

-Now police have dropped their inquiry Ms Jones said the past few months had been "far from ideal but I have been given strength by the fact of my innocence and from the volume of support that I have received".
+Now that police have dropped their inquiry she said that the past few months had been "far from ideal but I have been given strength by the fact of my innocence and from the volume of support that I have received".

 She added: "I have not let it distract me and I look forward to continuing to serve my constituents to the best of my ability and holding the Welsh Labour government to account."

-It is understood the investigation has now been handed back to the Standards Commissioner to continue his probe.
+It is understood the investigation has now been handed back to the Standards Commissioner to continue his probe which he had paused while the police investigation was ongoing.

+The Standards Commissioner is an independent person appointed by the Welsh Parliament to investigate complaints about the conduct of Members of the Senedd.

 The process is highly confidential with no details made public until the Commissioner has reached a conclusion.